edne/pineal/README.md

 Warning
 -------
-This project is heavily in development.
+This project is **heavily in development**.
 You can use it, I use it in "production" (coding at parties).
 But be prepared to continuous and unexpected changes in syntax (it's getting even more functional) and new features that randomly appear or disappear.

-In case of doubt you can look at `sample.hy` or the `examples/` folder, they should always work.